‘Memtransistor’: A Brain-Like Computing Device That Operates Like Neurons Developed

 Scientists have been looking for ways to make computers act as neuromorphic or brain-like for years.
 And now they are on the verge of reaching this goal.

 The discovery described in Nature indicates that the new device could execute neural functions just like the brain.
-Mark C. Hersam, a Walter P. Murphy Professor of Materials Science and Engineering in Northwestern’s McCormick School of Engineering and his colleagues led the discovery and research.
+Mark C. Hersam, a Walter P. Murphy Professor of Materials Science and Engineering in Northwestern’s McCormick School of Engineering, and his colleagues led the discovery and research.

-Hersam explained that computers have separate processing and memory storage units, unlike the brain uses neurons to perform both functions.
-He further told that neural networks could achieve complicated computation with significantly lower energy consumption compared to a digital computer.
+Hersam explained that computers have separate processing and memory storage units, unlike the brain which uses neurons to perform both functions.
+He further said that neural networks could achieve complicated computation with significantly lower energy consumption compared to a digital computer.

-With the merging of the uses of memristor and transistor, the “memtransistor” emerges that consists of multiple terminal and operates similarly to a neural network.
-Memtransistor could operate like a neuron and perform memory and information processing.
-Meanwhile, a human brain has about billions of neurons, which are nerve cells or nerve fibers in the nervous system that process and transmit information.
+With the merging of the uses of memristor and transistor, the “memtransistor” emerges which consists of multiple terminals and operates similarly to a neural network.
+Memtransistors could operate like a neuron and perform memory and information processing.
+A human brain has about billions of neurons, which are nerve cells or nerve fibers in the nervous system that process and transmit information.

 'Memtransistor' brings world closer to brain-like computing @northwesternu @nature https://t.co/RqyRmGoL5D